Vision 2020 and Beyond

 What has been achieved in previous years

 - From 2012 – 2015, we have focused on the Academic Project, in order to improve the relevance and impact and enhance the quality of our learning, teaching, research and innovation practices.
 View details in the State-of-the-University Addresses: 2012 (PDF) | 2013 (PDF) | 2014 (PDF) | 2015 (PDF).

 - We have embraced the 2016 theme of “The Year of Innovation and Entrepreneurship” (PDF) with many accolades and achievements – to such an extent that the Department of Higher Education and Training (DHET) recently indicated that the Central University of Technology, Free State (CUT) is

 - The theme for 2017 was “The Year of the Human Project” (PDF), focusing on staff, students and other stakeholders, and enhancing the human reconciliation drive.
-A number of outcomes were achieved in 2017, as shared in my communiqué of 15 December 2017 (PDF).
+A number of outcomes were achieved in 2017, as shared in the VC communiqué of 15 December 2017 (PDF).

 What to expect going forward

 The following special project for the next five years was approved in September 2017: “Reimagining CUT as a transformative University and ‘model’ UoT in Africa, impacting on the socio-economic development of the Central region of South Africa and beyond”.

 This project, founded on our transformation drive and new institutionalism (change), consists of the following ten focus areas: